 You may register online at any time.
 To register you will need to:

-– Have successfully completed an approved course
+– Successfully completed an approved course

-– Have an enhanced disclosure from the Disclosure and Barring Service that is less than 3 years old or be subscribed to the DBS update service
+– Have enhanced disclosure from the Disclosure and Barring Service that is less than 3 years old or be subscribed to the DBS update service

-– Have valid professional indemnity insurance
+– Hold valid professional indemnity insurance

 – Pay a fee (The various fees can be found here